 - Virtual reality

 3D animation cannot be done without CGI.
-Modern day games that you play on your smart phones and gaming consoles are made on 3D software from head to toe.
-The colour, texture and light effects of every element makes the set look so real that you feel you’re in the world.
+Modern-day games that you play on your smartphones and gaming consoles are made on 3D software from head to toe.
+The color, texture, and light effects of every element makes the set look so real that you feel you’re in the world.

 What Aspects of 3D Graphics & Animation are Most Important for Games?